30platforms/30platforms/content/post/developing-a-bias-for-action.md

 If you've ever shared a creative work with others, then you know the feeling.
 Putting a piece of yourself out there is uncomfortable until you get used to it.
 When creating in public, resistance can be like pushing a boulder up a hill.
 What if my idea flops?
 What will people think about me?

 To create value for others, you must overcome the fear of failure.
 You must talk to your target audience.
-If you are not talking to you target audience then you are running a great risk of creating something that no one wants.
+If you are not talking to your target audience then you are running a great risk of creating something that no one wants.

 It is possible to take too much action when you have not validated your idea.
 Sunk cost is a powerful psychological force and it can trick you into continuing to work when the best course of action may be to abandon a failing project.
 Build something minimal and share it before you sink too much effort or money into it.
 Share early and share often to make sure you don't fall into a sunk cost trap.